 At A/GFTC, we continuously seek ways to improve access and infrastructure for cyclists and pedestrians.
 Below are just a few types of projects and services we provide.

 Regional Bike Maps

 A/GFTC maintains both paper and digital maps of regional bike trails.
-To request a paper version of our regional bike map, contact us at email@example.com or (518) 223-0086.
+Click here for a pdf version.
+To request a paper copy, contact us at email@example.com or (518) 223-0086.

-A/GFTC recently updated the Regional Bicycle/Pedestrian Plan, which includes the identification of a Priority Bicycle Network and Priority Pedestrian Areas.
-The map below represents the MPO’s priorities for future improvements for bicycle and pedestrian facilities.
-This map also shows existing bicycle and pedestrian trails throughout the region.
+A/GFTC also maintains the Regional Bicycle/Pedestrian Plan, which includes the identification of Priority Bicycle Network and Priority Pedestrian Areas, as well as the MPO’s priorities for future improvements for bicycle and pedestrian facilities.

 Bicycle/Pedestrian Feasibility Plans

 For our member municipalities looking to construct or improve bike/ped facilities, A/GFTC offers in-house and consultant planning and conceptual design services.
 These projects are often used as a first step before applying for grant funding for construction, and include conceptual design alternatives and rough cost estimates.
 Examples include:

 - Fire Road – Crandall Park – Kensington Elementary School Bicycle and Pedestrian Improvements

 - Halfway Brook to Hudson Pointe Trail Connections (underway — updates coming soon)

 - Warren County Bikeway Extension (underway — updates coming soon)